isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas-on-dogs/index.md

 DE is also fit for human beings' consumption, and their benefits are healthy skin, lower blood cholesterol, and good-looking hair and skin.
 ## **Diatomaceous Earth dosage & ingredients for Dogs**
 Granulated DE is readily available in health and pet shops.
-**�**
+****
 **Dosage **
 As earlier pointed out, DE is used in pets to boost digestion and eliminate internal parasites and worms.
 - Ensure that the DE to be used is food grade.
 On the amount of DE to give to your dog, consult with your veterinarian.
 However, these are the generally recommended amounts for your dogs:
 - Small dogs & the puppies  A half teaspoon of your food grade DE once a day in food
-- Dogs below� 50 lbs 1 teaspoon of your food grade DE once a day in food.
+- Dogs below 50 lbs 1 teaspoon of your food grade DE once a day in food.
 - Dogs over 50 lbs- 1 tablespoon of your food grade DE once a day in food
 - Dogs over 100 lbs- 2 tablespoons of your food grade DE once a day in food.
 **Safety Cautions on Using Diatomaceous Earth for Fleas on Dogs**